 Medicare in Wyoming is health insurance for all legal U.S. citizens aged 65 and older.

-Original Medicare’sOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Original Medicare’sOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance).
 Parts A and B help cover some hospital, medical and preventive costs.
-Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). in Wyoming replaces Original Medicare but offers the same Part A and B benefits.
 It also may bundle other services like prescription drug coverage through Part DMedicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies..

 How much you’ll pay for Medicare in Wyoming starts with standardized costs but is adjusted based on personal details, including income and work history.

 Open plains, majestic mountains, miles of trout-filled streams — there’s enough natural beauty in Wyoming to make any of the other 49 states jealous.
 Not having the healthcare you need to enjoy the scenery is not so pretty.
 If you’re 65 or older, continuing to enjoy the things you love best about The Equality State means understanding Medicare in Wyoming.